Tinnitus and hearing loss: What’s the connection?

 Sometimes the sounds will appear after noise exposure when you’re young, go away, and return later in life as you age and a hidden vulnerability appears.

 Tinnitus is more common after the age of 60 but can happen at any age.
-It is a common complaint among U.S. veterans returning from Iraq and Afghanistan, usually traced to a traumatic brain injury, but also possibly to battlefield and workplace noise.
+It is a common complaint among U.S. veterans returning from Iraq and Afghanistan, sometimes traced to a traumatic brain injury, but also to battlefield and workplace noise.